Animal Registration and Renewal

 A dangerous or menacing dog is a dog which has been declared by Council, in accordance with the Domestic Animals Act 1994.

 Please note that dangerous or menacing dogs cannot be registered online.
-Please visit one of our Customer Service Centres to register your animal in person.
+Please visit one of our Customer Service Centres to register or renew the registration of your animal in person.

 For more information regarding dangerous or menacing dogs please contact our Animal Management Unit on 9747 7200.